balderdashy/sails-docs/reference/waterline/models/destroy.md

 ### Example

-To delete all users named Finn:
+To delete any users named Finn from the database:
 ```javascript

 User.destroy({name:'Finn'}).exec(function (err){